 Airline ticket prices will depend on the airport you are flying from.
 We recommend this article to find the best flights to Las Vegas from your current location.

 When traveling to different locations on the tour, we will try to carpool as often as possible.
-Some parking areas are small, and we would like to minimize our impact on the land and ecosystem as much
+Some parking areas are small, and we would like to minimize our impact on the land and ecosystem as much as possible.

 The Death Valley National Park Pass costs $30 and is valid for a week.
 You can get your pass in-person at the Furnace Creek visitor center or online through the official Death Valley NP website.